mesaguy/ansible-prometheus/README.md

     prometheus_go_dir: "{{ prometheus_root_dir }}/go"

-The directory in which logs are created:
+The directory in which logs are created.
+Systems using journalctl will generally log to journalctl instead of files:

     prometheus_log_dir: "/var/log/prometheus"